The last Dance : Robust backdoor attack via diffusion models and bayesian approach: BacKBayDiffMod: Attack Scenario

 \section{BacKBayDiffMod: Attack Scenario}

-Our backdoor approach is a technique that implements a poisoning attack \cite{qiu2022survey} with a clean label backdoor \cite{gu2017badnets,bai2021targeted}.
-Contains methods such as `Poisoning Attack`, Algorithm \ref{alg:poisoning_attack} (which takes as input the audio data and corresponding labels and returns the poisoned audio data and labels) to apply the attack to the audio data, Bayesian style is implemented using a `prior` and the pymc\footnote{\href{https://www.pymc.io/welcome.html}{pymc}} framework with Fokker-Planck equation for sampling to obtain and define the prior distribution, and a diffusion technique \cite{may2023salient,struppek2023leveraging} is then applied: `\texttt{back\_diffusion\_sampling}` which implements a diffusion-based sampling technique to generate a sequence of samples as a function of certain parameters (algorithm \ref{alg:improved_diffusion_sampling}) and a noise distribution.
+Our backdoor approach is a technique that implements a poisoning attack \cite{qiu2022survey} with a clean-label backdoor \cite{gu2017badnets,bai2021targeted}.
+Contains methods such as `Poisoning Attack`, Algorithm \ref{alg:poisoning_attack} (which takes as input the audio data and corresponding labels and returns the poisoned audio data and labels) to apply the attack to the audio data, Bayesian style is implemented using a `prior` and the pymc\footnote{\href{https://www.pymc.io/welcome.html}{pymc}} framework with Fokker-Planck equation via Yang-Mills theory\footnote{\href{https://www.youtube.com/watch?v=vMiY7zlBOFI}{Kavli Institute for Theoretical Physics}} (The Yang-Mills theory in the modified Fokker-Planck equation is simulated in the modified Fokker-Planck equation by considering a mass vacuum and antiparticle dynamics.)
+Thanks to this technique, we are able to simulate (Figure \ref{fig:backdoorexp_Yang_Mills_Simulator}).
+Yang-Mills effects in the equation Fokker-Planck for sampling to obtain and define the prior distribution, and a diffusion technique \cite{may2023salient,struppek2023leveraging} is then applied: `\texttt{back\_diffusion\_sampling}` which implements a diffusion-based sampling technique to generate a sequence of samples as a function of certain parameters (algorithm \ref{alg:improved_diffusion_sampling}) and a noise distribution.
+The Bayesian method integrates the Fokker-Planck equation into the Bayesian model in the `\texttt{back\_diffusion\_sampling}` method while using a NUTS method for sampling; however, we can also use Metropolis sampling instead.
+For more details, see this link: { \url{https://github.com/Trusted-AI/adversarial-robustness-toolbox/pull/2393}}.